 Death at the Theater: Mysteries with Drama

 Mysteries, suspense novels, thrillers, and crime novels involving plays, playwriting, acting, actors and actresses, opera, theatrical drama, and other elements relating to the theater.
-This list was originally compiled by Ruth Griener, former librarian living in Pennsylvania.
+This list was originally compiled by Ruth Griener, former librarian living in Pennsylvania, with additions by me.

 Adamson, Lydia (aka Frank King)